-Huangshan Airport (TXN) is located in the Tunxi District, about 5 kilometers (3.1 miles) from the downtown area.
+Huangshan Airport (TXN) is located in the Tunxi District, about 5 kilometers (3.1 miles) from the downtown Huangshan.
 It operates domestic flights to Beijing, Chengdu, Guangzhou, Hefei, Shanghai, Shenzhen and Chongqing as well as international flights to Seoul.

 There are two railway stations in the city: Huangshan Railway Station and North Railway Station.